devwaseem/nonull/_posts/2020-05-10-init5-how-it-all-started-up.md

 ## Oh wait, I was able to C

 We're in 2015, the year where it all started.
-I am a biology student in my highschool.
+I was a a biology student in my highschool.
 Why? coz I actually chose biology over computer science because I thought choosing CS will bore me and also I love biology.
 One day our biology teacher was on leave so we stayed back in the computer science class.
 That day was the quiz day for the CS class.
 I was sitting behind in the corner and answering almost all the questions correctly.
 CS teacher complimented me in front of the whole class and asked me _" How are you able to answer all those questions? "_ (Honestly those were basic questions not rocket science).
 I answered _"Its basics and I feel computer science is too easy "_.

 One guy out of rage 😤 came to me and made a **dare** asking me to compile a **C program**, *" I'm not asking you to run but just successfully compile a c program "*  were his words.